Deep Recurrent Regression for Facial Landmark Detection: Related Work

+The most related works are cascaded regression methods.
+The comprehensive survey of other methods for facical landmark detection, e.g, CLM-based methods~\cite{martinez2013local} and AAM-based methods~\cite{gao2010review} can be found in \cite{wangsurvey}.

-\textbf{Cascaded regression methods}.
-The cascaded regression approaches predict the facial shape in a cascaded manner, which start from an initial shape, and refine the shape stage by stage.
-A representative method is the Supervised Descent Method (SDM)~\cite{sdm}.
-SDM uses SIFT features extracted around the current shape and solves a series of linear least square problems.
-Ren et al.~\cite{lbf} proposed to learn the local binary features with random forest, which achieves state-of-the-art results and much faster prediction speed.
-Global SDM (GSDM)~\cite{globalsdm} is an extension of SDM which divides the search space into regions of similar gradient directions.
+Cascaded regression methods are a representative stream of facial landmark detection methods.
+They usually start from a set of initial coordinates of facial landmark points, and then iteratively refine the estimation of these landmark points.
+A representative method of the cascaded regression methods is the supervised descent method (SDM)~\cite{sdm}.
+SDM uses SIFT features extracted around the current landmarks and solves a series of linear least square problems to iteratively refine these landmarks.
+Ren \textit{et al.}~\cite{lbf} propose the locality principle to learn a set of local binary features for cascade regression.
+Global SDM (GSDM)~\cite{globalsdm} is an extension to SDM which divides the search space into regions of similar gradient directions.

-In the above methods, the initial shape is typically provided by the mean shape.
-If the mean shape is the frontal face, the results may be poor for some faces with large pose variations.
-Cao et al.~\cite{cao2014face} proposed to use different initializations to run the algorithm and take the median of all predictions as the output.
-Zhu et al.~\cite{cfss} proposed a coarse-to-fine method which can find the initialization from the whole shape space.

-\textbf{Deep learning based methods.} Deep learning has shown excellent performance in various visual applications due to its strong representation power.
-Luo et al.~\cite{luo2012hierarchical} proposed a hierarchical face parsing method based on the deep belief network (DBN).
-Sun et al.~\cite{sun2013deep} proposed three-level cascaded deep convolutional networks.
-Each level contains several convolutional networks.
-The first level gives the initial estimate and the following levels refine the initial estimate and give more accurate results.
-Wu and Ji~\cite{wu2013facial} explored deep belief networks and the 3-way restricted Boltzmann machine for the facial feature tracking.
-Zhang et al.~\cite{zhang2014facial} showed that learning the face alignment together with some correlated tasks, e.g., head pose estimation, can improve the detection robustness.